 I am passionate about visual arts education, arts education advocacy, and thoughtful technology integration.
-A second career teacher, I am excited to be a STEAM educator.
-I teach Project Lead The Way in two elementary schools in Ann Arbor Public Schools, Michigan.
+A second career teacher, I am excited to be a science, technology, engineering, arts and math (STEAM) educator.
+I teach Project Lead The Way (PLTW) in two elementary schools in Ann Arbor Public Schools (AAPS), Michigan.
 In this role, I co-teach computer science and engineering.
 Before joining the AAPS team, I taught Visual Arts Education for three years.
 As you might imagine, I am a passionate advocate for the arts, and endeavor to put the “A” in STEAM in my current role.

 Some people are surprised when they find out that I went from teaching art to teaching engineering and technology, but I think it makes perfect sense.
 In both of those classroom settings, my students work collaboratively to solve problems, use their creativity as they make projects to show what they have learned, think critically when they find there is not one right answer to a question, and communicate with each other as they share ideas and tell what they have learned.
 Students develop those 21st-century skills in art and engineering and technology, as they learn about the world around them through making, struggling, questioning, thinking, and iterating.